-The Ohio Department of Transportation, Office of Program Management, develops the STIP in cooperation with the Metropolitan Planning Organizations (MPOs) and in consultation with the Rural Transportation Planning Organizations and Non-Metropolitan local officials.
-The STIP begins as a compilation of the MPOs regional Transportation Improvement Programs (TIPs) and evolves into a comprehensive list of all highway and transit projects that are federally funded.
+The Ohio Department of Transportation, Office of Program Management, develops the STIP in cooperation with the Metropolitan Planning Organizations (MPOs) and in consultation with the Rural Transportation Planning Organizations (RTPOs) and non-metropolitan local officials.
+The STIP begins as a compilation of the MPOs' and RTPOs' regional Transportation Improvement Programs (TIPs) and evolves into a comprehensive list of all highway and transit projects that are federally funded.
 The STIP is approved jointly by FHWA and FTA.

 When is the STIP updated or revised?

-The Ohio STIP is scheduled to be updated every two years and is revised on a quarterly basis (July 1, October 1, January 1, and April 1) to reflect the latest program and project information.
+The Ohio STIP is scheduled to be updated every two years and is amended on a quarterly basis (July 1, October 1, January 1, and April 1) to reflect the latest program and project information.
 Approved STIP amendments are incorporated into the STIP document and may also be found on the Related Links & Documents page.

 2019 Rural Consultation